 Hyundai workers strike to protest $10B land deal

-SEOUL, South Korea (AP) — About 47,000 workers at Hyundai Motor Co. are striking to protest the automaker's decision to spend $10 billion on land for a new headquarters.
+SEOUL, South Korea (AP) — Thousands of Hyundai Motor Co. workers are striking to protest the South Korean automaker's decision to spend $10 billion on land for a new headquarters while wage negotiations remain stalled, a union said Thursday.

-Union spokesman Hwang Ki-tae said Thursday the mood among workers turned sour after a Hyundai-led consortium offered 10.55 trillion won ($10.1 billion) for land in Seoul's upmarket Gangnam district.
-They are walking off the job for a total of 12 hours this week.
+Union spokesman Hwang Ki-tae said the mood among workers turned sour after a Hyundai-led consortium offered 10.55 trillion won ($10.1 billion) for land in Seoul's upmarket Gangnam district.
+About 47,000 workers are walking off the job for a total of 12 hours from Tuesday to Friday.
+Hyundai has about 60,000 workers.

 Since June, the union has been in talks to negotiate new terms for wages and benefits.
-The latest talks broke down after the company refused to accept the union's proposal, citing costs.
+The latest talks broke down after the company refused to accept the union's proposal, citing cost issues.

 Hwang said the land deal showed that Hyundai's position could not be justified.
 Hyundai is paying about three times the land's value to squeeze out other bidders.